Gankra/abi-cafe/kdl-script/README.md

 opt-outable).
 Most details about the function are left abstract so that [abi-cafe][] can choose how to fill those in.

 "C Compatible" gets fuzzier for some things like tagged unions.
 Just uh... don't worry about it (see "Concepts" below for details).

-# Usage
+# CLI Usage

 kdl-script is both a library and a CLI application.
+The CLI is just for funsies.

 The main entry point to the library is [`Compiler::compile_path`][] or [`Compiler::compile_string`][], which will produce a [`TypedProgram`][].
 See the [`types`][] module docs for how to use that.

 The CLI application can be invoked as `kdl-script path/to/program.kdl` to run a KDLScript program.

-TODO: Write some examples!
+FIXME: Write some examples!
 (See the `examples` dir for some.)